jcornaz/kwik/docs/operators.rst

 ``combineWith(other: Generator<B>, transform: (A, B) -> R)``
     Combine the generated values of both generators.

+    Generated values will start by a combination of the 5 first samples of both generators.
+    Then samples of each generator have a higher probability to appear than other random values.

     Not specifying the transform, will combine the value in pairs.